 In the Power Master app, there is also a Sleep mode, which when enabled, automatically turns off all connections at night when you are likely in bed and do not need them.
 This squeezes more time out of the battery.

 itel P33 Review: Final Words

 itel P33 delivers on its promise and provides users with extended battery life.
 In addition, for the small price of N24,000, you get a fingerprint scanner, dual camera, face unlock, and 16 GB storage.
-If you need extra space, there is a dedicated microSD card slot.
+If you require extra space, there is a dedicated microSD card slot.
 It is a sweet package that follows in the steps that itel Mobile walked last year.

 It offers more than the P32 in terms of capabilities, yet costs less.
-If you need a basic smartphone with some mid-tier features and dislike carrying a power bank around, the itel P33 is what you want to buy.
+If you require a basic smartphone with some mid-tier features and dislike carrying a power bank around, the itel P33 is what you want to buy.